rgdutkiewicz/ClientServer/README.md

 The purpose of this project is to create a simple Client/Server interface using NamedPipes to allow sending of data and registration of object from the Client on the Server.

+Please note: The binaries for Server and Client can be found under Release in their respective directories.

 Requirements:

 1. The client should be able to connect to the server through a NamedPipe